 - SIM Card Type: 3FF / Micro SIM

-Testing Status: We have had a Pantech MHS291L in regular use since it was first released (originally provided by Millenicom), and we have extensive experience with it.
-Our in-depth hands on review is included below.
+We had a Pantech MHS291L in regular use since it was first released (originally provided by Millenicom), and we have extensive experience with it.
+Our in-depth hands-on review is included below.

 In addition, we have involved this device in other rounds of testing:

 For other popular mobile hotspots on the market - here are our featured options:

 This Review Contains Additional Member Exclusive Content!